 If you’re thinking of spending Christmas in Tenerife I’d definitely recommend it, and I hope this advice helps you to plan your trip.

-Let’s start with the most important thing shall we?
+Let’s start with the most important thing in Tenerife at Christmas shall we?

 Where to eat on Christmas Day in Tenerife?